MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-data-service-sql-managed-instance/eslz-arc-data-service-sql-managed-instance-governance-disciplines.md

 - If SQL authentication is used, adopt strong password policies and enable auditing to monitor SQL user identities and permissions granted to access database servers and databases.
 - Dedicate a Kubernetes namespace for the Azure Arc Data Controller deployment and assign the least privilege permissions to deploy and manage.
 - Create [strong passwords for Grafana and Kibana](/azure/azure-arc/data/least-privilege#create-the-metrics-and-logs-dashboards-user-names-and-passwords) dashboards and make sure to audit and rotate regularly.
 - Monitor the [activity log](/azure/azure-monitor/essentials/activity-log) of your Arc-enabled SQL Managed Instance and Data Controllers to audit the different operations occurring on your hybrid resources.
-Create alerts for relevant events and integrate with SIEM tools such as [Azure](/azure/sentinel/overview) for security monitoring and incident response.
+Create alerts for relevant events and integrate with security information and event management (SIEM) tools such as [Microsoft Sentinel](/azure/sentinel/overview) for security monitoring and incident response.

 ### Azure Arc-enabled SQL Managed Instance security